aazuspan/wxee/README.rst

 What is wxee?
 -------------
-`wxee <https://github.com/aazuspan/wxee>`_ was built to make processing gridded, mesoscale time series weather and climate data quick and easy by integrating the data catalog and processing power of `Google Earth Engine <https://earthengine.google.com/>`_ with the flexibility of `xarray <https://github.com/pydata/xarray>`_, with no complicated setup required.
+`wxee <https://github.com/aazuspan/wxee>`_ was built to make processing gridded, mesoscale time series data quick and easy by integrating the data catalog and processing power of `Google Earth Engine <https://earthengine.google.com/>`_ with the flexibility of `xarray <https://github.com/pydata/xarray>`_, with no complicated setup required.
 To accomplish this, wxee implements convenient methods for data processing, aggregation, downloading, and ingestion.